April 2017: Sir Matthew Bourne receives the 2016 rosebowl for Distinguished Service to the Arts. Picture © Elliott Franks

-Vice-President: Anna Smith
+President: Anna Smith

 Hon.
 General Secretary: Rick Jones who can be contacted at email@example.com

 Hon.
 Treasurer: Peter Cargin